open-dynaMIX/raiseorlaunch/README.rst

 - Optionally use the scratchpad for raising and running
 - Optionally provide a con_mark for raising and running
 - workspace\_auto\_back\_and\_forth (if enabled) remains functional
+- Created windows will always be moved to the expected workspace.
+  This fixes the behaviour of applications that don't implement startup-notifications

 Installation
 ------------